neeradatta/twocupsofchaa.github.io/_posts/2022/2022-02-15-HouseDecor.md

 [![Dhol ready to use at a Sangeet Event](\images\portfolio\photo\decor\sangeet.jfif)](https://www.etsy.com/shop/TwoCupsOfChaa)
+Image Description: A dhol sitting on a rug (ready to be used in the sangeet night festivities.)

 # Supplies to decorate a Sangeet

 `Accesories to add to your space`
 - Diamond Wrap or Diamond Ribbon